LiveChat2021/LiveChat/README.md

 ## 2 Study Design
 ### 2.1 Research Questions
-* RQ1 (Communication Habits): Are there common habits in developers' usage of live-chatting?
+* RQ1 (Communication Habits): Do Gitter communities demonstrate consistent community communication profiles?
-* RQ2 (Community Structure): What are the structural characteristics of social network built from developer live chat data?
+* RQ2 (Community Structure): What are the structural characteristics of social networks built from developer live chat data?
-* RQ3 (Dialog Topic): What are the primary topic types frequently discussed by developer in live chat?
+* RQ3 (Dialog Topic): What are the primary topic types frequently discussed by developers in live chat?
-* RQ4 (Interaction Pattern): How developers interact with each other?
+* RQ4 (Interaction Pattern): How do developers typically interact with each other in live chat?

 ### 2.2 Our Dataset
 ![image](https://github.com/LiveChat2021/LiveChat/blob/main/images/table-ourdata.png)<br>
 &ensp;&ensp;The above table shows the statistics about eight selected communities, and the retrieved dataset contains all utterances as of “2020-11-20”.
-P refers to the num-ber of participants, D refers to the number of dialogs, and U refers to the number of utterances.
+P refers to the number of participants, D refers to the number of dialogs, and U refers to the number of utterances.
 The total number of participants for the eight communities is 95,416, accounting for 13% of the totalpopulation in Gitter.
-Thus, we consider that the eight communitiesare representative in the Gitter platform.<br>
+Thus, we consider that the eight communities are representative in the Gitter platform.<br>

 ## 3 Results
 ### 3.1 Experiment on Dialog Disentanglement